 The amazing thing about this Zuppa Toscana recipe is that despite only having a few ingredients and going together in a flash, it results in a rich, flavorful soup that tastes like it simmered all day.
 Pair it with a salad and perhaps some homemade bread for dunking and you’ll have a delicious, comforting supper on the table in no time!

 1 small onion, chopped (I use pre-chopped frozen onion to save time)

-1-2 large russet potatoes or several small red potatoes, cubed or sliced into 1″ pieces (or 1 head cauliflower, chopped, for Paleo/low carb version)
+1-2 large russet potatoes or several small red potatoes, cubed or sliced into 1″ pieces (I’ve substituted chopped cauliflower for a lower-carb version)

 1 bunch kale, washed and chopped or torn (make sure to remove the stems)

-½ cup whole milk, half-and-half, cream, or milk of choice (use full-fat coconut milk for Paleo/low carb version)
+½ cup cream, half and half, or milk of choice (full-fat coconut milk works well)

 1/2 tsp. sea salt

 1/2 tsp. pepper